adrienpoly/rubyvideo/README.md

 # Rubyvideo.dev

-Inspired by [pyvideo.org](https://pyvideo.org/), [Rubyvideo.dev](https://rubyvideo.dev/) aims to index all Ruby-related videos from conferences and meetups around the world.
-Currently, the site is in its Alpha release phase with only a small proportion of available videos indexed.
+Rubyvideo.dev, inspired by [pyvideo.org](https://pyvideo.org/), is designed to index all Ruby-related videos from conferences and meetups worldwide.
+The site is currently in its Alpha release phase, and only a small portion of available videos has been indexed.

 ## Contributing

-This project is open source, and contributions are warmly welcomed.
-One of the most straightforward ways to contribute at this time is by adding more content.
+This project is open source, and contributions are greatly appreciated.
+One of the most direct ways to contribute at this time is by adding more content.
 For more information on contributing, please visit [this page](/docs/contributing.md).

 ## Getting Started

 ### Environment Variables

-You can use the `.env.sample` file as an example of the environment variables required for the project.
-However, no environment variable is currently needed for simple app exploration.
+You can use the `.env.sample` file as a guide for the environment variables required for the project.
+However, there are currently no environment variables necessary for simple app exploration.

 ### Setup